CToone/Kickstarter-Analysis/README.md

 What are two conclusions you can draw about the Theater Outcomes by Launch Date?
 1. The Launch was most successful in May
-2. There is no Canceallation data in Oct
+2. There is no Cancellation data in Oct

 What can you conclude about the Outcomes based on Goals?
-Highest success rate in in May What are some limitations of this dataset?
-The cancellation data in October is limiting What are some other possible tables and/or graphs that we could create?
+1. Highest success rate in in May

+What are some limitations of this dataset?
+The cancellation data in October is limiting

+What are some other possible tables and/or graphs that we could create?
 Box Chart, Pie Chart, Scatter Chart